THERE ARE TWO GREAT reasons to hire a financial advisor—and two great reasons not to.

 An advisor can potentially provide you with both financial expertise and a steadying hand that keeps you on the right financial track.
 Traditionally, it’s been the expertise that was emphasized: Brokers would pride themselves on picking good stocks for clients and offering insights into the market’s direction.
 But increasingly, advisors are less a source of expertise and more a conduit for it.
 They draw on insights from their firm’s research department, invest clients’ assets with professional money managers and get investors’ questions answered by turning to a network of accountants, estate-planning lawyers and insurance experts.

 That means many advisors are doing less advising and more coaching.
-They might push clients to save more, diversify their hefty holdings of a single stock, get their estate plan updated and stick with their stocks during market declines.
-This sort of coaching can be enormously valuable, given the self-inflicted financial wounds investors often suffer when left to their own devices.
+They might push clients to save more, diversify their hefty holdings of a single stock, get their estate plan updated and stick with stocks during market declines.
+This sort of coaching can be enormously valuable, given the self-inflicted financial wounds investors can suffer when left to their own devices.

 Set against these two advantages are two notable disadvantages.
 First, and most obvious, is the cost involved.
 Paying 1% or 1.5% of assets every year to an advisor might sound reasonable—but, when converted into dollars, it often turns out to be a huge sum.